MicrosoftDocs/msteams-docs/msteams-platform/bots/overview.md

 [**TBD**: Bot UX infographic or gif]

-Building a bot can offer you several benefits:
+Building a bot can offer benefits in the following scenarios:

 1. Automation: Bots can handle repetitive tasks, saving you time and effort.
 1. Availability: Bots can work around the clock without needing breaks.